Anne-Ren/Anne-Ren.github.io/index.md

 <br>

-Due to the gradual contact with the direction of ecology, I learned about other aspects, such as soil carbon analysis, and completed a bachelor's degree in grass science at Northwest A&F University under the guidance of  <font color="#B509AC">[Prof. Liang Guo]</font> (https://www.researchgate.net/profile/Liang-Guo-26).
+Due to the gradual contact with the direction of ecology, I learned about other aspects, such as soil carbon analysis, and completed a bachelor's degree in grass science at Northwest A&F University under the guidance of [<font color="#B509AC">Prof. Liang Guo</font>](https://www.researchgate.net/profile/Liang-Guo-26).

 <br>

 I am looking for PhD to start in 2024 Fall.
-Here is <font color="#B509AC">[my CV]</font>(https://caihanlin.com/file/cv.pdf).
+Here is [<font color="#B509AC">my CV</font>](https://Anne-Ren.github.io/mypaper/cv.pdf).

 <br>